metagenlab/zDB/docs/methods/annotation.rst

         * An alignment and a phylogeny was reconstructed for each orthologous group.
     * The closest homologs of each protein were identified in RefSeq_ and SwissProt_
         * A phylogeny including the closest non-PVC homologs was reconstructed for each orthogroup
-    * Data were then integrated into a custom SQL database based on the bioSQL_ relational model.
+    * Data were then integrated into a custom SQL database derived from the bioSQL_ relational model.

 .. figure:: ../img/workflowV2.svg
     :figclass: align-center